 WealthShield’s goals from the beginning were straightforward.
 After witnessing the huge independence trend five years ago, when advisors were moving away from big firms and starting their own firms, the WealthShield team realized that these new RIAs were leaving behind a lot of services that they may have taken for granted – including investment management.
 WealthShield was established to provide third-party investment consultant services for RIAs.

-WealthShield begins by listening and understanding an advisor's business and the clients they work with.
-The team digs deep by asking a variety of thought starters, including:
+WealthShield begins by listening and understanding an advisor’s business and the clients they work with.
+The team digs deep by asking a variety of though starters, including:

 - What’s your client experience like?